thetamis/thetaman/README.md

 **Thetaman**

-This repository serves the purpose of organizing all data about Thetaman!
+This repository serves the purpose of organizing all things Thetaman!